melihhakanpektas/data_notifier/README.md

 ### DataNotifier

-- `DataNotifier<T extends DataState>`: A custom `ValueNotifier` that listens to state changes and prints debug information with color.
+- `DataNotifier<T extends NotifierState>`: A custom `ValueNotifier` that listens to state changes and prints debug information with color.
 - Ensures UI updates are triggered at the right time.

 ### NotifierBuilder